 Boosting immunity is quite a controversial statement, “supporting immunity” may be more accurate and if we choose that term then yes there are some things you can do to “support” immunity.

-As a Registered Nutritionist clearly yes I will advise about 5-a-day…..perhaps a boring message by now….perhaps you switch off because you’re heard it all before about fibre being important for regular bathroom visits, but if you’re on trend with nutrition you’ll know fibre recently got fashionable and it’s not about bathroom visits!
+As a Registered Nutritionist clearly I will advise about 5-a-day…..perhaps a boring message by now….perhaps you switch off because you’re heard it all before about fibre being important for regular bathroom visits….., but if you’re on trend with nutrition you’ll know fibre is now fashionable and it’s not all about bathroom visits!

-I posted an infographic on social media last week of the 30 plant-based foods I ate in one week.
+I posted an infographic on social media recently of the 30 plant-based foods I ate in one week.
 Shocking as it might sound, it’s totally doable.
 I’m not vegetarian or vegan so no get out of jail card there.
-I apply some simple rules which I want to share with you.
+I apply some simple rules which I’d like to share with you.

 - Improved immunity

 - Happier brain

 Raise your game – make the jump from 5 to 30!!!
 Can you do it, yes and here’s what counts:

 And here’s how to fit them in without even thinking about it:

 - Breakfast – cereal / seeded or granary toast with nut butter + 1 x fruit (different each day)

 - Lunch – soup (variety vegetables), baked beans on seeded/granary toast